cfpb/design-system/docs/pages/story-page.md

   * You want to make a statement

-  * You want the page to have an emotional impact
+  * You want the page to have emotional impact

   * When the impact of content is enhanced with the use of full-bleed images and large headings